 Sixth Place: InCorp (3.1/5 – If they just updated their website…)

-InCorp Review should be much higher on this list except for the fact that they’ve overlooked one critical part of doing business in the 21st century — the worldwide web.
+InCorp should be much higher on this list except for the fact that they’ve overlooked one critical part of doing business in the 21st century — the world wide web.

-If you are a severe technophobe who is reading my rankings on paper because someone else printed this out for you, go ahead and give InCorp Review a call.
+If you are a severe technophobe who is reading my rankings on paper because someone else printed this out for you, ask your friend to print a copy of InCorp’s website as well.

 Seventh Place: IncFile (3.0/5 – Better for LLC than RA)